 To reach the truth of our inner reality, we must reclaim our individuality and spirituality by withdrawing from all external sensational manipulation and exploitation.
 Our world is marked by outer sensory entertainment, ideas and enjoyment not withstanding their ephemeral nature.
 Truth uncovers the mystic essence of our being when we move into the depths of silence, avoiding the hue and cry of all materialistic trumpeting.
 Materialism may be part of our growth process but should be kept in check with a conscientious restrain that keeps it in the realm of necessity, with our heart free to seek its fulfillment elsewhere.

-click here Sankalpa Shakti
+click here to investigate Sankalpa Shakti

 The unfolding of our spiritual journey is the result of a deeper sankalpa or sacred intention.
 Sankalpa is a beautiful Sanskrit word which encompasses our wishes, desires and will-power.
 Everything we attempt in life rests upon our motivations in one form or another.
 We are the manifestation of our personal sankalpa.